Defining SQL Queries

 , delete

-doc let you declare in your SQL code how that query should be executed by a python
+how that query should be executed by a Python database driver.

 ^